 The @Page directive identifies this View a as a page and you can specify a route on this directive.
 This maps to an Attribute route that’s then recognized by the Blazor engine to access this page.

 Razor Pages are made up of HTML templates mixed with C# code prefixed by @.
 You can use @expression() or embed full code blocks @{ <code> } just as you would expect from Razor in MVC or Pages.
-Additionally, you can add a @functions section to the template that allows adding of methods and properties that can then be referenced in the document.
+Additionally, you can add a @functions section to the template that allows adding of methods and properties that are added at the top of the generated class, that can then be referenced in the document.

 The bindings on the page are “live” and when a value is changed inside of code on the page, the view is updated to reflect that.
 Change tracking kicks in when browser events fire—i.e., when you click a button, press a key, or when any number of other events occur.
 You can attach event handlers to controls; these handlers and their handler invocation cause the UI to be refreshed.